top of page

 Conclusion

-Weather is becoming more extreme, and the severe weather experienced across the US in April 2025 underscore the urgency of addressing this reality head-on.
-From government leaders to everyday citizens, we all have a role to play in preparing for and responding to natural disasters.
+The extreme weather witnessed across the US in April 2025 underscores the urgency of addressing this reality head-on.
+From government leaders to everyday citizens, we all have a role in preparing for and responding to natural disasters.

-Let’s honor the memories of those we’ve lost by building stronger, more resilient communities—and by always remaining weather ready.
+Let’s honor the memories of those we have lost by building stronger, more resilient communities—and by always remaining weather ready.

 • X